ramesaliyev/data-processing-101/project/README.md

 See WebUI at http://localhost:3000

 > To understand how whole application operates you can examine API calls or read code.

+# Troubleshooting

+- If MapReduce job keeps getting `KILLED` everytime, try to decrease node count, for example remove `nodemanager2` from `docker-compose.yml`, not sure why but it can be about memory.

 # Help